trujunzhang/App-1.4.26-2-fixed/docs/README.md

       - Big business guide (Article)

 # How to create a new hub
-Let's assume that we want to create a new hub called Billing and Subscriptions inside the platform New Expensify.
+Let's assume that we want to create a new hub called Billing and Subscriptions inside the platform New Ieatta.

 1. Open `docs/_data/_routes.yml`
-2. Under New Expensify add
+2. Under New Ieatta add
 ```
     - href: billing-and-subscriptions
       title: Billing & Subscriptions